cdapio/cdap/cdap-examples/README.md

 - For each number *i*, generates i%10000, i%1000, i%100, i%10.
 - Increments the counter for each number.

+## FileExample

+- Illustrates how to use the FileSet dataset in applications.
+- A Service that allows to upload or download files in a FileSet.
+- A MapReduce that implements the classic word count example.
+The paths are input and output of the MapReduce can be configured through runtime arguments.

 ## HelloWorld

 - This is a simple HelloWorld example that uses one Stream, one Dataset, one Flow and one